 Procedure for disinfecting granular activated carbon beds using chlorine dioxide.

 Bacteria do not create resistance to free chlorine.
 Therefore, the chlorinated water that reaches the CAG tank does not contain active bacteria.
 However, sooner or later, the water that comes out of the equipment, already without free chlorine and without organic pollutants, shows bacterial activity.
-The reason for this is explained below and the method for disinfecting a GAC litter using chlorine dioxide is discussed.
+The reason for this is explained below and the method for activated carbon disinfection using chlorine dioxide is presented.

 By stopping the water treatment process, equipment is often depressurized.
 If the water that feeds the AGC tank comes from a lower level and the check valves in the pipe do not close properly, a vacuum and a backflow are generated.
 This can cause the entry of microorganisms that come from the water outlet points, the sampling valves or any leak.
 If these microorganisms reach the coal, they fixate in its cracks and feed on the adsorbed organic matter.